jrasmusson/ios-starter-kit/autolayout/breakable-constraints.md

 }
 ```

+### No breakables required with StackView

+Here is the same example only with a `UIStackView`.
+When you hide a view in a stackView it automatically resizes.
+This is one of the advantages of stackView and is why Apple pushes them so hard.
+They put a lot of magic in there and handle stuff like this for you.

+Just remember to adjust your constraints in the `UIView` to the stackView (not the view itself).
+And when you hide it will change the intrinsic size of the stack to adjust to the button being hidden.

 ## Example in Interface Builder Xcode

 Here is an example of a breakable contraint.
 Say you want a label to be at least 20px from the top, but flexible enough to be more if needed.